viavokal/devops-exercise/README.md

 #### Deliverables
 A GitHub Pull-Request to **YOUR DUPLICATED REPO**, containing:

-1. The code for both static-panda and counting-panda.
+1. The code for both gify-panda and counter-panda.
-1. Ansible roles which takes care of provisioning both services.
+1. Ansible roles which takes care of provisioning both services on a VM called base.
 1. Modified base.yml which install ONLY the newly written services on the base VM.
 1. **BONUS** A wrapper script on top of ansible-playbook which deploys the latest version of those services.